artbilov/tc299/API.md

 Products API:
 GET /products[?page={number}] - products page by page, response body like {page, totalProducts, totalPages, minPrice, maxPrice, results[]}
-GET /product?article={product_article} - get specific product by article POST /product - add new product (for Admin user only, *now this check is switched off, so everybody could add product into the database. *property "article" should be unique)
+GET /product?article={product_article} - get specific product by article POST /product - add new product (for Admin user only, *now this check is switched off, so everybody could add product into the database.)

 Products by Category - API:
 NOTE: Response comes as an object with number of all products from specific category, numbers with a min and a max prices of all products in this category, and results with 9 products, number of pages, current page number (page=1 set by default)